GamingZacharyC/gamingzacharyc.github.io/README.md

 Hello and good day!
-I am GamingZacharyC, a Minecraft mod developer.
+I am GamingZacharyC, a Minecraft mod and software utility developer.

-My most recent project is Aetherium, a Minecraft magic mod.
-See that at the [dedicated Aetherium Page](/Aetherium)
+I have a wide variety of in-progress projects, including [Aetherium](/Aetherium), Livin' Half, and a few others that are to remain under the radar for the time being.